felixp7/lunar-logo/docs/tutorial.md

 		sqrt 2
 	end

-	if neq :error nil do
+	if not is-nil :error do
 		type [Caught error:]
 		type space
 		print :error